t3moses/Crews/README.txt

 - Sailors who have sailed fewer times in the current season of the program shall take priority over those who have sailed more times.
 - Boats that have sailed fewer times in the current season of the program shall take priority over those that have sailed more times.

-Discretionary rules:
+Discretionary rules (in priority order):

+- Skippers requiring assistance should be assigned at least one sailor from the highest skill band;
 - Sailors should only be assigned to boats on their white-list.
-- Skippers requiring assistance should be assigned at least one sailor from the highest skill band;
 - The skill-spread on a boat should not exceed two bands;
+- Members of a partnership should not be assigned to the same boat.
 - Sailors should be assigned to the same boat as few times as possible throughout the season.
-- Members of a partnership should not be assigned to the same boat.

-Machine-learning
+Neural network

 Once the mandatory rules have been applied, crews are ordered by their non-compliance score.

-The two crews with the highest score are selected, every possible swap of sailors between those two crews is made and the loss recalculated for each swap.
+The crew with the highest score is selected, every possible swap of sailors between this crew and the remaining crews is made and the loss recalculated for each swap.
 The swap with the lowest loss is retained.
 Then the process is repeated a set number of times.

+This may only find a local minimum.
+By randomizing the initial conditions and repeating, a more compliant solution may be found.

 Input files